Skip to Content

 Resort King Bedroom

-The bedroom featured an absurdly comfortable king bed complete with a down comforter that faced a 55″ TV that on a swivel between the bedroom and living area.
+The bedroom featured an absurdly comfortable king bed complete with a down comforter that faced a 55″ TV on a swivel between the bedroom and living area.

 On the end table next to the bed was a black screen that oddly didn’t work, but appeared to be a clock/alarm.
 While I could never get the screen to fire up, the alarm did go off at some odd time.
 Unable to get the screen to illuminate, it simply had to be unplugged.